 Part of what makes the Upper Kenai so unique is that powerboats aren’t allowed.
 So if a peaceful day of fly fishing sounds like heaven, this is your place.
 The quiet drift-only area keeps a special feel of wilderness that way.
 In the summer, you might have a chance to land a giant sockeye salmon on its way upstream.

 The mountain biking at Cooper Landing attracts guest riders from around the world.
 Trails like Crescent Lake and Lost Lake take you from alpine tundra to lush forests on a screaming fun singletrack.
 If you don’t have a bike, rentals are available in Seward.

 The landscape around Cooper Landing is strewn with scenic trails, up mountains, through meadows and along rivers.
 One fun way to explore the area is to hike Resurrection Pass where public-use cabins dot the way.
 The trail climbs over the pass over the course of 39 miles, so you’ll be sure to want to enjoy some time putting your feet up for a night or two in a cabin along the way.
 Pack your fishing gear to hit the lakes along the way.

 The Upper Kenai’s landscape can be as raw and adventurous as you want.
 Fun trails, huge megafauna and fast flowing rivers can spark your adrenaline, but a quiet afternoon of fly fishing might just help lower your blood pressure.
 If wild landscapes make you happy, don’t skip a trip to the Upper Kenai.
-And if you would love to work in such an amazing place, be sure to see which Alaska summer jobs we have available on the Kenai Peninsula!
+If history is more your thing, the Upper Kenai’s history is as interesting as the landscape is beautiful.
+Now that you’re considering working in such an amazing place, be sure to see which summer jobs we have available on the Kenai Peninsula!